 - 4 Tbsp xylitol (OR 2 Tbsp Gentle Sweet)

 - 1 tsp vanilla extract

-- To make the custard, pour whipping cream in sauce pan and bring to a simmer.
+- To make the custard, pour whipping cream in saucepan and bring to a simmer.
 In a metal bowl, whisk yolks and sweetener together.
-Gradually whisk into hot cream and sit continually over medium heat until custard thickens (about 5 minutes).
+Gradually whisk into the hot cream and sit continually over medium heat until custard thickens (about 5 minutes).
 Whisk in vanilla extract and remove from heat.
 Cover and refrigerate custard for 3 hours until cool (can be made a day or two ahead of time).
-Custard will continue to thicken as it cools.
+The custard will continue to thicken as it cools.